anicolas91/CRScanada_MLOps/README.md

 # CRS Canada immigration metrics analysis
-## Objective
+## Overview
-We investigate the Comprehensive Ranking System (CRS) score that canada uses to grant permanent residence invitations and predict future cutoff values needed to get awarded an immigration invite.
+This project consists of an application that predicts future cutoff scores for the Comprehensive Ranking System (CRS) that Canada uses to grant permanent residence invitations.

+### Problem statement
+The invitations rounds happen in infrequent intervals and are subject to several factors both seasonal and policy-based, making it complicated for any future applicants to estimate the CRS score to aim for by the time they submit an application to Express Entry.

+### Proposed solution

+This application helps applicants prepare better their Express Entry application by having a more robust prediction on the cutoff score they will need to clear to get an invite for permanent residence.

 ### Background information
 The government of Canada launched Express Entry in January of 2015 for certain economic immigration programs, where candidates with higher CRS scores have a higher likelihood of being invited.
 Potential candidates get awarded points depending on ther background, education, work experience, ties to canada, and language requirements.

 When Express Entry launched, Canada stated that those who meet the criteria of one of the federal immigration programs managed by the Express Entry system (i.e. Federal Skilled Worker, Canadian Experience Class and Federal Skilled Trades Program) are accepted into a pool of candidates, some of which get an invitation to immigrate if they fulfill a minimum CRS score.
-Some rounds are specific for each category, and some 'general' rounds allow all applicants to apply as long as they are eligible for one of these four categories.
+Some rounds are specific for each category, and some 'General' rounds allow all applicants to apply as long as they are eligible for one of these four categories.

-The minimum cutoff CRS score where a candidate is eligible for an immigration offer shows effects from both seasonal fluctuations, the effects of COVID, the number of applicants and policy changes.
+The minimum cutoff CRS score where a candidate is eligible for an immigration offer shows effects from both seasonal fluctuations, the effects of COVID, the number of applicants and policy changes, etc.

 For a thorough analysis of the data and the logic behind the selected ML models, please see the `01_development/CRScanada_modelDevelopment.ipynb` jupyter notebook.

 ## MLOps Summary

-We are doing 3 steps:
+We are doing the following:
 1. 01_development
-   - We are reading in data from the canadian website, massaging it, and getting automatically the best model.
+   - We scrape raw data from the canadian website, massage it, and fit several models until we find the best one.
-   - We work with mlflow to track experiments and register the model. we use prefect to deploy and localstack to simulate an s3 bucket.
+   - We work with **Mlflow** an a simulated **postgreSQL** to track all experiments and register the best model.
+   - We use **Localstack** to simulate an AWS **S3** bucket and avoid usage fees for the time being.
+   - We fully deploy the training workflow via **Prefect**.
 2. 02_deployment
    - We create a web-service app that will predict the estimated CRS cutoff score given a particular date.
-   - We use docker to containerize and deploy the app.
+   - We use **Docker** to containerize and deploy the app.
 3. 03_monitoring
-   - we use evidently to calculate some performance metrics.
+   - We use **Evidently** to calculate some performance metrics.
-   - We plot a custom dashboard using grafana and postgresql.
+   - We plot a custom dashboard using **Grafana and postgreSQL** that reports both the performance metrics and the predicted vs actual CRS scores.
-   - We use prefect to keep tabs on everything.
+   - We use **Prefect** to keep tabs on everything.
+4. Best practices
+   - We perform linting via **pylint**.
+   - We perform unit testing of all preprocessing utils via **pytest**.
+   - We perform integration testing
+   - We streamline everything via **makefiles**.

-## Setup
+## Walkthrough
+NOTE: The following was run in a macOS monterey.
+If you are running this in windows or linux, please pay special attention to the comments specific to your platform as you go through this walkthrough.

 1. Install [anaconda](https://www.anaconda.com/) and [docker](https://www.docker.com/products/docker-desktop/).
 We are running anaconda 2.5.2 and docker 4.33.0 at the time of this walkthrough.

-2. Make sure there is no python/conda environment running and run:
+2. Make sure there is no python/conda environment running no your terminal and run:
 ```bash
 make setup
 source setup_env.sh